 And because you can’t just take it easy and have a day on the couch when you haven’t had a enough shut-eye the night before, we caught up with Olivia Carr, co-founder of SHHH Silk pillowcases and eye masks (favoured by the likes of Giselle, Kim Kardashian and Kylie Jenner) to chat about her tips on how to make the most of your time on the pillow.

-Olivia’s tips to get a quality night’s sleep
+Tips for a quality night’s sleep

 1 // Tea-time routine